Luton Breaks

 Multicultural town with strong links to London

 There’s plenty to see in and around Luton as well.
 If you fancy a taste of the local arts scene, a visit to the Hat Factory’s a must.
-The name tips, well, a hat to the town’s history as a manufacturing hub for headwear, and boasts an eclectic programme of music, film, and events throughout the year.
+The name tips (of course) a hat to the town’s history as a manufacturing hub for headwear, and boasts an eclectic programme of music, film, and events throughout the year.
 For further cultural pursuits, head to Stockwood Park and take a wander around its beautiful gardens or, alternatively, explore the historic estate of Luton Hoo with its acres of parkland and exclusive fine-dining restaurant.

 Explore our map of Luton